Annual Skin Exam

 During your skin cancer check, sometimes a doctor decides that a mole should be removed so that the tissue can be examined under a microscope.
 The removal of a mole, called a biopsy, only takes a few minutes and is very common and usually performed in the doctor’s office.
 During the procedure Dr. Perri will:

-- Remove the mole with a shave biopsy.
+Step 2 – Mole is removed with a shave biopsy.

 After your biopsy, the mole will be sent to a pathologist to examine the tissue under a microscope and see whether the melanocytes are normal, dysplastic, or cancerous.